polkadot-fellows/RFCs/text/0013-runtime-api-block-builder-v5-and-core-v7.md

 checking that it always executes.
 The new logic of `initialize_block` can be tested by checking that the block-builder will skip transactions and optional hooks when `Minimal` is returned.

-Security: Implementations need to be well audited before merging.
+Security: Implementations need to be well-audited before merging.

 Privacy: n/a